 - 2.3.23 At the national level, evidence for biodiversity loss over the last 50 years is clear.
-The UK is among the most nature depleted countries in the world and we are not on course to meet the global agreements we have signed for improving our biodiversity.
+The UK is among the most nature depleted countries in the world and we are not on course to meet the global agreements we have signed for improving our biodiversity26.
 Enhancing biodiversity is crucial to sustaining the essential and irreplaceable benefits it provides us with, such as pollination, soil health, nutrient cycling, resilience to and regulation of climate change, clean air and water and many more. - 2.3.24 Strategic Policy 2.3 ensures that development with the potential to impact on habitats and biodiversity makes a proportionate contribution to biodiversity enhancement.
 This policy must be applied after the strategic biodiversity policy (Strategic Policy 2.2), which protects designated sites and priority habitats from harmful development.
 This policy then ensures that loss of unprotected habitat (e.g. scrub, improved grassland, arable fields etc.) is appropriately compensated for. - 2.3.25 Development involving 2 homes, 100m2 of non-residential floorspace, or a site area of 0.2 hectares, or more, will be required to compensate for any habitat losses and deliver 10% biodiversity net gain.
 Development not involving any loss of habitat will not be required to deliver net gain, e.g. changes of use.
-The value of existing habitats and the compensation required will be calculated in accordance with Natural England's biodiversity metric. - 2.3.26 Net gain should be secured and maintained for as long as the development exists.
-Maintenance payments for off-site biodiversity gains should cover a minimum of 30 years, with a clear commitment for longer.
-Further details on net gain and how it will be delivered will be available in supplementary planning guidance. - 2.3.27 Development falling below the threshold for net gain will be required to deliver a simpler form of enhancement through delivery of biodiversity enhancement features in accordance with the thresholds in Table 2.2.
+The value of existing habitats and the compensation required will be calculated in accordance with Natural England's biodiversity metric.